What Would Happen If the World’s Natural Resources Ran Out?

 Water has been nourishing the Earth for 4.6 billion years, according to research published in Science.
 About 70 percent of the planet’s surface is made of this natural resource—that includes our oceans, seas, rivers, and lakes.
 Water is in our atmosphere, too, and even beneath the Earth’s surface.
 But more than 95 percent of it is undrinkable, according to the BBC, and we face an increasing shortage of freshwater compared to the demand for it.
 If we ever do run out of water, experts predict catastrophes like war, famine, and a global economic crash, according to Newsweek.
 Find out why you shouldn’t wash dishes by hand.

 The Earth has more than 3 trillion trees, according to a 2015 tree census conducted by researchers at Yale University.
 Forests cover about 30 percent of the planet’s surface, reports The World Bank—but make no mistake; we’re running out of trees.
 The Earth lost more than 500,000 square miles of this resource to deforestation between 1990 and 2016—and we’re down about 46 percent since the start of human civilization.
 Without trees, our world would fall apart.
 Trees provide oxygen, conserve soil, regulate the water cycle, support our food systems, and give us a precious building material.
-Want to help reverse the crisis?
-Make these 20 tiny everyday changes to help the environment.

 Here’s the dirt on soil: A U.N. official confirmed that it’s degrading so fast, we might run out of this natural resource in about 60 years, according to Scientific American.
 Global warming, deforestation, and chemical farming all contribute to the destruction of soil, and, essentially, we’re using soil faster than we can replenish it.
 We need healthy topsoil to grow about 95 percent of our food, and without fertile planting grounds for crops, entire civilizations can be wiped out.
-Take care of the soil in your own backyard by learning composting basics.

 Like trees, plants feed us and give us the oxygen we breathe—and if they were to run out, humans and animals would starve and suffocate.
 According to New Scientist, oxygen would remain in the atmosphere for quite a while, but we would run out of food long before we’d run out of air.
 How likely are we to lost our plant population?
 It all begins with the state of our soil and water, of course, but it’s also rooted in our seed supply.
 Fortunately, the Svalbard Global Seed Vault in Norway was created to safeguard against plant extinction.
-Plant these 5 plants in your own garden to encourage the bee population.

 Fossil fuels like coal, oil, and natural gas have existed for millions of years and were from the remnants of decaying plants and animals.
 We rely on them for things like heat, energy, fuel, and the manufacturing of everyday items like appliances, electronics, and cosmetics.
 In the United States, we derive 81 percent of our energy from fossil fuels, according to the National Academies of Sciences, Engineering, and Medicine.
 But our dependence on this non-renewable resource is diminishing our supply—and contributing to climate change.
 Some scientists predict we could run out of fossil fuels by 2060 if we don’t shift toward alternative energy.
 If you’re considering buying a new car, start with our list of cars with the best fuel economy.